UniversalDependencies/docs/format.md

 # CoNLL-U Format

 We use a revised version of [the CoNLL-X format](http://ilk.uvt.nl/conll/#dataformat) called CoNLL-U.
-Annotations are encoded in plain text files (UTF-8) with three types of lines:
+Annotations are encoded in plain text files (UTF-8, using only the LF character as line break) with three types of lines:

  1. Word lines containing the annotation of a word/token in 10 fields separated by single tab characters; see below.
  2. Blank lines marking sentence boundaries.